polyfea/core/docs/README.md

 With these steps, you can easily set up your development environment and make changes to the package as needed.

-Run `npm run typedoc` and `npm run build` before commiting to ensure up-to-date documentation in repository.
+Run `npm run build` before commiting to ensure up-to-date documentation in the repository.